-Raising Cattle and Kids
+Raising Kids and Cattle

-By Kimberly Lowry, Ranch Sales, Fay Ranches
+By Kimberly Lowry, Ranch Sales, Licensed in MT

 For my family, raising kids and cattle go hand in hand.
 My kids were born on a cattle ranch surrounded by livestock and were wheeled out amongst the cows during calving in baby joggers before they could walk by my side to check on the herd.

 Raising kids and cattle often means 2 am trips to the barn during calving season if the weather is cold, and it is all hands on deck at times to care for newborn calves that would otherwise not survive inclement weather when born in the middle of the night.
 This lifestyle can be humbling, rewarding, and creates a sense of resolve and an awareness that sometimes another being must be prioritized above our own needs.